Back arrow - black

 You have to be the one who knows what is working, what automation to use and help salespeople learn new tools and methods of customer engagement." - Alice Heiman, Chief Sales Energizer & Founder of Alice Heiman, LLC

-You do not need to integrate an assortment of new coaching programs into your process — be selective about the areas you choose to automate to ensure it actually helps your team be more productive.
+You do not need to integrate an assortment of new automation tools into your process — be selective about the areas you choose to automate to ensure it actually helps your team be more productive.

-Other tools that are helpful are ones like Demodesk.
-Using call recording and meeting shadowing allows you to coach more reps efficiently by reviewing their performance in real time without disrupting their calls.
+Features such as call recording and meeting shadowing allow you to coach more reps efficiently by reviewing their performances in real time without disrupting their calls.
 See how it works!

 shadow and record meetings